 Our fleet service center is located in Morris and is a facility shared by the three fire districts.
 This facility is equipped with the necessary tools and technology to properly service fire apparatus and get it returned to service in an efficient amount of time.
 In 2021 the three partner fire districts agreed to an expansion of the fleet maintenance facility, to accommodate additional vehicle inside at one time.
-Future planning for the fire apparatus maintenance division includes additional EVT staff.
+The expansion of the fleet facility was completed in 2022.
+In 2023 an additional mechanic is planned for the facility.